cdjalel/Bilal/README.md

 Testing
 =======
-- Use a recent android studio with an SDK that contains x86 images.
+- For SDK 26 and x86 images emulators.

 - Use a phone emulator with Google API support and, if possible, hardware acceleration as described here:
     - http://developer.android.com/tools/devices/emulator.html